 What to see?

-So if you would like to see them at sunrise, a tour would be advisable.
-You get driven in an old school Jeep to all of the destinations and can just sit back and relax.
-For those of you that are travelling solo, you should try and find people to do the tour with because you will split the jeep and bring the cost down.
+You get driven in an old-school Jeep to all of the destinations and can just sit back and relax.
+For those of you that are travelling solo, you should try and find people in your accommodation to do the tour with because you can share the jeep and bring the cost down.

 Our house was just around the corner from the red sand dunes so, in low season we spent a lot of evenings there watching the sun go down, eating doughnuts and drinking Saigon.
-For me it’s okay that we never got round to seeing the white sand dunes because we have such lovely memories of the red ones.
+That is a benefit you can enjoy if you spend more than two days in Mui Ne.

 Fairy Stream is an interesting attraction.
 Located within the tourist strip it’s easily accessible on your own and a great way to spend an afternoon.
 Entrance tickets cost us 15,000 VND (roughly 50p) however may be a bit more in high season.
 You will also have to pay for parking if you take the scooter but that only costs around 10,000 VND.